Weekly Letter from Ron & Mary Kernohan

 WEEKLY ACTIVITIES

-FITNESS WITH FRIENDS will be on Monday at 10:00 am in the church gym.
-“A buck a body” to learn exercise and healthy eating in a Christian atmosphere.
+FITNESS WITH FRIENDS will be on Monday at 10:00 am in the church gym as usual.

 ==================